TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 A **List** is an array of zero or more items which can be :doc:`variables`, numbers, characters, text, or other Lists.

-The **Lists** category provides a large number of blocks to create and manipulate Lists.
+The **Lists** category, shown in :numref:`listpalette`, provides a large number of blocks to create and manipulate Lists.

+.. _listpalette:
 .. figure:: images/lists-palette.png
    :width: 500
    :align: center